 The next morning ten people were left homeless and where there once was a thriving business block, there was now a smoldering ruin.
-Gone were fixtures of the New Edinburgh community; Home Hardware, Nature’s Buzz, Lester’s Barbershop, The UPS Store, Bread & Roses Bakery, The Co-operators, Edinburgh Art Gallery and Epicuria Fine Food & Catering.
+Gone were fixtures of the New Edinburgh community; Home Hardware, Nature’s Buzz, Lester’s Barbershop, The UPS Store, Bread & Roses Bakery, The Co-operators, Edinburgh Art Gallery and Epicuria Food Shop & Catering.

 Sometimes the universe pushes us forward, outside of our comfort zones and past our boundaries until we find a new place of growth.
 When a forest burns trees shed their seeds into the ash, and with time, a new forest grows up from the ruins.
 A little more than a year after taking over the business from former partner Heather Maclachlan, Tracey faced an uncertain future.